Antiz96/Arch-Linux-Install-Script/README.md

 ## Configuration

-To configure the script according to your needs/preferences, you just have to edit it with your prefered text editor (vi, vim, nano, etc...) :
+To configure the script according to your needs/preferences, you just have to edit it with your preferred text editor (vi, vim, nano, etc...) :

 `vim install-arch-linux.sh`